 Basically, a protected class refers to certain groups of individuals protected by anti-discrimination laws.
 In regards to the Fair Housing Act, protections may exist at both the federal and state level.

-As Arizona is yet to pass state-specific protections, the only protections available are those at the federal level.
+As Arizona is yet to pass state-specific protections, the only protections available against discrimination are those at the federal level.
 These are:

 - Familial status